 This is a fairly decent picture of the crow who visited me one nice spring day.
 Almost the instant I took the picture he fled the scene, an unfriendly act, but he comes back almost daily.
 His visit reminded me of an event of many years ago.
-He does come back now and then but he doesn't stay long.

 The Past Event